 7. Physician Satisfaction

-Physician feedback helps evaluate how effectively scribes reduce workload and support clinical workflows.
-Additionally, it provides insight into real-world usability.
+Provider feedback reflects how effectively scribes reduce workload and support clinical efficiency.
+Additionally, it provides valuable insight into workflow improvements.

 8. Productivity Impact